Smoking and Hair Loss: Are They Connected?

 If you smoke and you've noticed excessive hair fall, it could be time to switch up your hair wellness routine.
 But that's not all; it's also important to fully understand the effects of smoking and the impact cigarettes have on hair loss.
 Read on to learn what VEGAMOUR found out from the experts.
+Plus, learn more about the best products you can use to combat thinning hair.

 How Does Smoking Cigarettes Affect Your Hair?